ArkAung/arkaung.github.io/README.md

 * Email: <aaung@pm.me>

 ## Get in touch with me if you are:
+* Interested in conducting various experiments for [forward-forward algorithm](https://www.cs.toronto.edu/~hinton/FFA13.pdf).
+  * I am exploring using different overlaying paradigms for positive and negative data when training with FFA.
+  * I am exploring hybrid apporaches where we train parts of the network with FFA and other parts with back propagation.
 * Interested in self-driving cars, measuring uncertainty in deep neural networks, active learning and knowledge distillation.

 ### I organize